VictoriaShalabaeva/Accardo-Lab/README.md

    Buttons width was decreased from 30% to a default value 15%.
 30% (for screen sizes > 1400 px) and 5% (for screen sizes < 645 px) were introduced exclusively for styling purposes).
 5% for smaller devices was left as it does not interfere with the cards content.

-4. On the devices with a maximum screen size 768 px, it was noticed that on the *Research* page the carousel items have different height which was creating an impression of jumping when scrolling slides of the carousel.
+4. On the devices with a maximum screen size 768 px, it was noticed that on the *Research* page the carousel bottom jumps when scrolling slides of the carousel.

-   That was happenning due to the different amount of text.
+   That was happening due to the different amount of text.

    The text container height was fixed to 100 px and 130 px for the maximum screen sizes 550 px and 280 px, respectively.